• Disabled Tales

 0 Comments

 A large tree in the middle of green woodland.
-Large white text reads: Megrim (A Migraine Is A Fairy Tale.
+Large white text reads: Living Fairy Tales.
 Smaller text reads: Discussing disabled characters in fairy tales and folklore.

 A large tree in the middle of green woodland.
-Large white text reads: Megrim (A Migraine Is A Fairy Tale).
+Large white text reads: Living Fairy Tales.
 Smaller text reads: Discussing disabled characters in fairy tales and folklore.

 About the author: